jrhylf/digital-exam-permit-checker/README.md

-# digital-exam-permit-checker
+# Digital Exam Permit Checker
-Digital Exam Permit Checker
+A Digital Exam Permit Checker for students who is either permitted or not to take the exam on a specific subject.